 Just as quickly as the Yankees had tied the game, the Royals untied it in the top of the second inning.
 Cookie Rojas singled to center field with one out and stole second.
 Freddie Patek struck out, but Buck Martinez singled to right field, scoring Rojas and giving the Royals a 3-2 lead.

-As if the two clubs were playing a game of “Whatever you do, I can do better,” the Yankees reached Splittorff for two runs in the bottom of the third.
+As if the two clubs were playing a game of “Anything you can do, I can do better,” the Yankees reached Splittorff for two runs in the bottom of the third.
 Their first three batters reached base: Rivers singled to center, White walked, and Munson hit an RBI single to center.
 White went to third and scored on Chambliss’s force-play grounder to second.
 That made it 4-3, Yankees.

 Marty Pattin relieved Splittorff with two outs in the fourth and Andy Hassler replaced Pattin in the fifth.
-In the sixth, the Yankees added to their lead.
+In the sixth the Yankees added to their lead.
 Rivers led off with a bunt single and took second on a sacrifice by White.
-Munson singled to right field to plate Rivers, but the Yankees’ catcher was thrown out trying to get to second.
+Munson singled to right field to plate Rivers, but the Yankees catcher was thrown out trying to get to second.
 With two down, Chambliss singled to center field and stole second, then scored when Brett threw away Carlos May’s grounder.

 The Yankees led 6-3 going into the top of the eighth inning.
 With the pennant within the New Yorkers’ grasp, their fans were ecstatic.
 Figueroa was still on the mound; he had blanked Kansas City since the second inning.
 But when Al Cowens singled to left field to open the eighth, Yankees manager Billy Martin brought in left-hander Grant Jackson.
 Herzog was pushing buttons in the opposing dugout, and called on right-handed-batting Jim Wohlford to pinch-hit for Tom Poquette.
 The move worked; Wohlford singled to center.
 Brett stepped up and smashed a pitch by Jackson over the fence, tying the game, 6-6.